List of Coronation Street characters introduced in 2016: Rana Habeeb

 Later in 2018, Kate and Rana propose to each other at the same time.
 The engagement is called off when the two discuss having a child; Rana does not want a child, causing the two of them to split up.
 They eventually get back together as a couple on New Year's Eve and re-plan their wedding and life together.

 On 20 March 2019, Rana dies with Kate by her side on their wedding day after being trapped under the rubble in the Underworld factory collapse.
 During the investigation into the roof collapse, the cause is determined to be sabotage.
 On 31 May 2019, her ghost returns to haunt Carla Connor (Alison King), who knew the factory roof was unsafe because of fire damage and whose mental health was spiralling out of control.
-On the same day, her murderer is revealed to be Gary.
+On the same day, her murderer is revealed to be Gary Windass (Mikey North).